mit-crpg/OpenMOC/docs/source/usersguide/input.rst

     # Retrieve the material called 'fuel' in the pickle file
     fuel = pickle_materials['fuel']

 The ``openmoc.materialize`` module defines a standard for cross-section data stored in binary files.
 First, each HDF5 file must end with the '.h5' or '.hdf5' extension.
 HDF5 files must include an `Energy Groups` attribute with the integer number of groups in the top level of the file data hierarchy.
-Finally, each material is defined as an `HDF5 group`_ with a string name to identify the material.
+Each material must be defined as an `HDF5 group`_ with a string name to identify the material.
 Finally, the material group must contain the following floating point `HDF5 datasets`_:

   - 'Total XS'
   - 'Absorption XS'